 But, in typically Italian fashion, there’s far more to the rule than that.
-So, with less than two weeks to go until the winter tyres deadline, here’s what you should know about the requirements.

 What areas do the rules apply to?

-The Italian Highway Code along with a 2013 ministerial decree state that all road vehicles circulating on Italian soil must have winter tyres or snow chains on board from November 15th to April 15th.
+The Italian Highway Code along with a 2013 ministerial decree state that all road vehicles circulating on Italian soil must have winter tires or snow chains on board from November 15th to April 15th.

 However, the Code also gives local authorities (provinces, individual comuni and private highway operators) the power to modify national directives (including time limits) and/or bring in additional requirements according to the features of their own territory.